coolOrangeLabs/powerevents-samples/Restrict File state change when Job is in Queue/README.md

 # Restrict File State change when Job is in Queue

 ## Event Description
-Restricts a file state change as long as there are jobs in the queue for this particalar file.
+Restricts a file lifecycle state change as long as there are jobs in the queue for this particalar file.
+This can be used to avoid non-tip version errors in jobs on the Vault Job Processor.
+A file that is about to be executed by the Job Processor (e.g. to create a PDF file) must not get a new file version due to a file lifecycle state change.

 ## Installation
 Download all files (Events and Modules) from the current subdirectory of this repository to your powerEvents directory: *C:\ProgramData\coolOrange\powerEvents*